AriFordsham/GHCWiki/commentary/rts/conventions.md

 - Don't declare and initialize variables at the same time.
   Separating the declaration and initialization takes more lines, but make the code clearer.

-- Use inline functions instead of macros if possible - they're a lot less tricky to get right and don't suffer from the usual problems of side effects, evaluation order, multiple evaluation, etc.

-- Inline functions get the naming issue right.
-E.g. they can have local variables which (in an expression context) macros can't.

-- Inline functions have call-by-value semantics whereas macros are call-by-name.
-You can be bitten by duplicated computation if you aren't careful.

-- You can use inline functions from inside gdb if you compile with -O0 or -fkeep-inline-functions.
-If you use macros, you'd better know what they expand to.

-> >
-> > However, note that macros can serve as both l-values and r-values and
-> > can be "polymorphic" as these examples show:
-> >
-> > ```wiki
-> >   // you can use this as an l-value or an r-value
-> >   #define PROF_INFO(cl) (((StgClosure*)(cl))->header.profInfo)
-> >
-> >   // polymorphic case
-> >   // but note that min(min(1,2),3) does 3 comparisons instead of 2!
-> >   #define min(x,y) (((x)<=(y)) ? (x) : (y))
-> > ```

-- Inline functions should be "static inline" because:

-- gcc will delete static inlines if not used or theyre always inlined.

-- if they're externed, we could get conflicts between 2 copies of the same function if, for some reason, gcc is unable to delete them.
-  If they're static, we still get multiple copies but at least they don't conflict.

 - Don't define macros that expand to a list of statements.
 You could just use braces as in: